ricklamers/reflection-repro-vastai/README.md

 ## Notes

-- The remote server details are defined in `manage.sh`.
+- The remote server details are defined in `.env`.
 Update the `REMOTE_SERVER` and `PORT` variables if necessary.
+You need to make sure that you have `ssh` access to the Vast.ai server wherever you run `manage.sh`.
 - The project uses the vLLM Docker image: `vllm/vllm-openai:latest (0.6.1.post2)` with CUDA version 12.4.
 - The evaluation is performed using the simple-evals framework, which is automatically set up by the `setup.sh` script.
-- Ensure your OpenAI API key is correctly set in the `.env` file.
 - vLLM is run with tensor parallelism 4 so it assumes a 4x GPU setup.
 You can change this in `process-1.sh` and use 8x GPUs if you want to speed things up.

 ## Troubleshooting